FactorySimPy/FactorySimPy/docs/basic_components.md

 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

  A Sink is a terminal node that collects flow items at the end.
 Once an item enters the sink, it is considered to have exited the system and cannot be retrieved or processed further.
-This sink can have multiple input edges and no output edges.
-It only has a single state "COLLECTING_STATE".
+The sink can have multiple input edges but no output edges.
+[More details on how to configure the parameter `out_edge_selection` can be found here](configuring_parameters.md) It only has a single state "COLLECTING_STATE".
 The API documentation can be found in [Sink](sink.md)

 **Usage**